kinvolk/lokomotive/docs/installer/lokoctl.md

+---
-# lokoctl
+title: lokoctl
+weight: 10
+description: >
    lokoctl is a command line interface for Lokomotive, Kinvolk's open-source Kubernetes distribution which includes installers for various platforms and Lokomotive components.
+---

 ## Installation